PASSAIC COUNTY BOARD OF CHOSEN FREEHOLDERS

 2.1 The County hereby recognizes the Communications Workers of America as the exclusive and sole representative for the purpose of collective negotiations concerning salaries, hours of work and other terms and conditions of employment for all employees of the County employed at the Passaic County Department of Youth Services, Youth Center as:

-2.2 Unless otherwise indicated, the term “employee” under this Agreement refers to the above titles represented by Communications Workers of America, excluding all non-supervisory employees, confidential employees, managerial employees and all other employees.
+2.2 Unless otherwise indicated, the term “employee” under this Agreement refers to all persons represented by Communications Workers of America, exclusive of confidential employees, and supervisory personnel within the meaning of the Act.

 2.3 It is further understood that any other titles assigned in the future covering job performances and/or duties, whether changed by Civil Service Audit or other means, shall be included in the bargaining unit.